Our top picks for interstate movers

 What to look for in an interstate moving company

-When looking for a moving company, consider the following:
+When looking for an interstate moving company, be sure to:

 Start your search by asking friends or family for recommendations and checking out interstate moving companies online.
-It’s also a good idea to look at customer reviews.
-As you search, compare movers based on prices, services, reputation and other factors.
+As you search, compare movers based on prices, services, reputation and customer reviews.

-Every interstate moving company should be registered with the federal government and have a U.S. Department of Transportation (USDOT) number.
+Every interstate moving company should have a USDOT number.
 You can use a USDOT number to search the company’s safety and complaint record on the Federal Motor Carrier Safety Administration’s (FMCSA) website.

 It’s best to get quotes from at least a few companies.
 Then, choose the company that offers the best price for the service(s) you want.